-Second, you can watch this video about Equifactor® Troubleshooting and TapRooT® Root Cause Analysis…
+Third, watch this video about Equifactor® Troubleshooting and TapRooT® Root Cause Analysis…

 4. Equifactor® Book

-Third, you can read Book 5: Using Equifactor® Troubleshooting Tools & TapRooT® Root Cause Analysis to Improve Equipment Reliability.
+Fourth, read Book 5: Using Equifactor® Troubleshooting Tools & TapRooT® Root Cause Analysis to Improve Equipment Reliability.

 To order the book, see:

-Finally, you can choose to attend one of our courses:
+Finally, you can attend the following: